TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 5/John 5.13.md

 ---

-But he that was healed knew not who it was; for Jesus had conveyed himself away, a multitude being in the place.
+But he who was healed didn't know who it was, for Jesus had withdrawn, a crowd being in the place.